Quantum3-Labs/icp-coder/mcp_server/README.md

 # ICP Coder MCP Server

-A [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server that provides Motoko programming assistance through Retrieval-Augmented Generation (RAG).
-This server integrates with IDEs like [Cursor](https://cursor.sh), [Claude Desktop](https://claude.ai/download), and other MCP-compatible tools to deliver context-aware code suggestions and generation for the [Internet Computer](https://internetcomputer.org).
+A [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server that provides **AI-powered Motoko programming assistance** through Retrieval-Augmented Generation (RAG).
+Get intelligent code suggestions, context-aware completions, and instant access to Motoko documentation directly in your IDE.

-## Features
+## ✨ Features

-- **Context Retrieval**: Search through 40+ Motoko code samples and official documentation
+- 🔍 **Smart Context Retrieval** - Search through 40+ Motoko code samples and official documentation
-- **Code Generation**: Generate Motoko code with LLM assistance (Gemini/OpenAI/Claude)
+- 🤖 **AI Code Generation** - Generate Motoko code with LLM assistance (Gemini/OpenAI/Claude)
-- **RAG-Powered**: Combines vector similarity search with LLM generation
+- ⚡ **RAG-Powered** - Combines vector similarity search with LLM generation for accurate results
-- **IDE Integration**: Works seamlessly with Cursor, Claude Desktop, and MCP-compatible editors
+- 🎯 **IDE Integration** - Works seamlessly with Cursor, Claude Desktop, and MCP-compatible editors
-- **Type-Safe**: Built with TypeScript and Zod validation
+- 🔒 **Type-Safe** - Built with TypeScript and Zod validation
+- 🌐 **Production Ready** - Backed by a robust Go backend with ChromaDB vector store

+## 🚀 Quick Start

-## Getting an API Key
+### Step 1: Get an API Key

-Before using this MCP server, you need to obtain an API key from the ICP Coder backend.
+You need an API key from the ICP Coder backend to use this MCP server.

-**For detailed setup instructions**, including how to:
-- Run the backend server (locally or use production)
-- Register an account
-- Generate your API key

-Please refer to the [main repository README](https://github.com/Quantum3-Labs/icp-coder#readme) for complete setup instructions.

-**Quick summary:**
-1. Access the Swagger UI at `https://icp-coder.q3labs.io/swagger/index.html` (or your backend URL)
+1. Visit the Swagger UI: **<https://icp-coder.q3labs.io/swagger/index.html>**
-2. Register a new account
+2. Register a new account via `/api/v1/auth/register` endpoint
-3. Login with your credentials
+3. Login using `/api/v1/auth/login` endpoint
-4. Generate an API key from the `/api/v1/keys` endpoint
+4. Generate your API key from `/api/v1/keys` endpoint
-5. Save the API key for use in your IDE configuration below

-## Cursor Config
+5. **Save this key** - you'll need it for the next step

+### Step 2: Configure in Cursor

+Add this configuration to your Cursor MCP settings file at `~/.cursor/mcp.json`:

 ```json
 {